amitfts/mis/docs/custom.md

 ## New features

-You must extend your new controller with the Syntara BaseController, like this :
+You must extend your new controller with the Mis BaseController, like this :

     /*
     app/controller/FeatureControler.php